Cairath/ONI-Mods/README.md

   Sets to active or inactive when the number of creatures (both alive critters and their eggs) is above/below certain threshold.
   Original idea: R9MX4, adapted to Modloader by javisar and rewritten by me

+* **Buildable props** (BuildableProps folder)

+  Buildable stuff that is in Points of Interest.
+Currently available: mosaic tiles, steel ladder, chairs, wall clock, computer desk, couch, gravitas monument, table with chairs.
+Requires luxury research and higher-end materials to build (steel, plastic).
+  The tiles and steel ladder are fully functional, the other items are simply decorative.

 for more mods you can visit https://github.com/javisar/ONI-Modloader-Mods